Tanjy55/tp/docs/DeveloperGuide.md

 ### export feature

-The export feature generates a PDF invoice/quotation from a Quote object.
+The export feature generates a PDF quotation from a Quote object.
 It is intended to let users produce a printable, shareable PDF of the quote they have composed in the CLI.

 #### Overview

 - Triggered by the `export` command.
 When executed, the application delegates formatting and file creation to the PDF writer component.
-- Current implementation writes a file named `invoice.pdf` to the working directory (see implementation notes below).
+- Current implementation writes a file named `quotation.pdf` to the working directory (see implementation notes below).

 #### User-facing behaviour